demidko/IntersectingSegments/README.md

 ## IntersectingSegments
-This program searches for intersecting segments; there is multithreading support.
+This program is looking for intersecting segments, there is support for multithreading.